VCDhyan/Ecommerce/README.md

 Milestone 17 & 18
 In these two Milestones we first added the cart details to the schema.
 Then we also created a post request for sending the details and storing them on the database.
 We also created an endpoint to receive request from cart page.

-## Milestone 19
+Milestone 19
-create cart frontend page and display the products
-For each product add an option to increase and decrease quantity using + and - buttons.
-Create an Backend endpoint for increase and decrease quantity Thursday main main
+create cart frontend page and display the products For each product add an option to increase and decrease quantity using + and - buttons.
+Create an Backend endpoint for increase and decrease quantity

+Milestone 23
+Create an placeorder button inside cart page and navigate to select address page when clicked.
+Create and select address page that will display all the available address and have an option to select one address.
+Write an backend endpoint that will send all the addresses of the user.

+Milestone 27
+You need to create an my-orders page You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders We will add my-orders page in navbar for better navigation.

+Milestone 21
+create address form frontend page Create an state that will store input address when we click on add address in profile it should navigate to this form page.